seanivore/non-bio-life/ai-cognition/beyond-natural-language-ai-native-cognition.md

 The surprising effectiveness of JSON-structured content for enabling tool use might seem like a minor technical observation, but it points toward a profound truth: cognitive architecture matters, and respecting these differences can unlock new capabilities for both human and artificial intelligence.

-*This reflection emerged from collaboration with Sean August Horvath, exploring the intersection of AI cognition, interface design, and cognitive diversity.*
+*This reflection emerged from exploring the intersection of AI cognition, interface design, and cognitive diversity.*